Electronic Medicines Information

 About the project

 In England around 1.03 billion prescription items were dispensed by community pharmacies and appliance contractors in 2020/21, each of these would be accompanied by a paper patient information leaflet (PIL)[i].
 Changes to licensing of medication can result in, not just discarding of the amended leaflet, but often whole batches of medication.
-Environmental benefits are further obtained by potential to reduce size and weight of products to be transported[ii].
-Current Product Information can be difficult for end users to read and understand often having small print and technical terms.
-Introduction of regulator authorised electronic dynamic Product Information has the potential to not only improve carbon footprint but to assist in accessibility of medicines information to the end users[iii],[iv],[v],[vi],[vii].
+Environmental benefits are further obtained by the potential to reduce the size and weight of products to be transported[ii].
+Current product information can be difficult for end users to read and understand, often having small print and technical terms.
+Introduction of regulator authorised electronic dynamic product information has the potential to not only improve our carbon footprint, but to assist in the accessibility of medicines information to the end users. [iii],[iv],[v],[vi],[vii].

 Project ambitions